Manage a Team

 For instance, if a candidate asks for a higher salary than you initially offered, consider whether their experience justifies it and if you can adjust your budget.

-How to onboard new hires
+Step 7: How to onboard a new employee.

 Onboarding is more than just paperwork.
 It’s about making your new hires feel welcome and setting them up for success from day one.
 A smooth onboarding process can boost employee retention and productivity.

-Ensure you cover all the essentials:
+Use an onboarding checklist to ensure you cover all the essentials:

 • Paperwork: Have all necessary documents ready for signing.